KieranBest/Final-Year-Project/Documentation.md

 ##### Importance of Sheet Music

 Sight reading is the ability to read and play a piece of music unrehearsed, it is the performers ability to process "complex visual input (the score)" with minimal error (Kopiez and Lee, 2008).
 Having the ability to sight read sheet music can increase your skill as a musician in so many ways and "plays an important role in music education"(Chiu and Chen, 2012).
-Sight reading can

 Not only is sight reading beneficial to you in terms of your musical ability but it can also be beneficial to all aspects of our lives.
 Musacchia and Khalil (2020) explain that musical training can give a multisensory workout and can help improve many things such as: